usa1204119/Utkarsh-Sharma/README.md

 <h2 align="center">🚀 About Me</h2>

-As a versatile Computer Engineer and Full-Stack Developer, I specialize in Cloud Computing, Artificial Intelligence/Machine Learning, and high-quality streaming technologies.
-With a proven track record of driving innovation, I am committed to leveraging advanced AI solutions to boost productivity and foster creative problem-solving in technology.
-My passion for pushing the boundaries of modern technology equips me to deliver exceptional results in complex and dynamic environments.
+As a skilled Django Python Developer, I specialize in building robust and scalable web applications with a focus on creating seamless user experiences.
+With expertise in RESTful APIs, database management, and front-end integration, I am dedicated to delivering high-quality solutions that meet client needs.
+My passion for clean code and best practices drives me to continuously improve application performance and security.
+I thrive in collaborative environments and enjoy tackling complex challenges to produce innovative and efficient software solutions.

 <h3 align="center">Git Stats</h3>
 <div align="center">